wooriapt/jekyll-now/_posts/2018-07-12-Whitelist is open In preparation.md

 During the whitelisting, CUBE ON Tokens used three main aspects to determine the scores of interested crowdsale participants.

       a.
-Timestamp of Telegram join
+Timestamp of Telegram join.
       b.
-Your understanding of the product
+Your understanding of the product.
       c.
 Your contribution to the project

 cube on also explained their system in a blog article.
 Following is a part of their Escrow token of interpersonal transaction system explanation: